vitaliy-du/run-array/README.md

  */
 function asyncEvery<T = any>(arr: T[],
     more: (x: T, i: number, arr: T[], stop: () => void) => boolean): Promise<Result<boolean>>;

 /**
+ * Asynchronously returns the elements of an array that meet the condition specified in a *more* function.
+ * The length of chunk to process calculated automatically to avoid slowing down the GUI.
+ *
+ * @param arr Array.
+ * @param more The filter function.
+Called one time for each element in the array.
+To stop enumeration call *stop*.
+ *
+ * @returns Promise resolves *{result: new array, success: true or false if stop enumeration}*.
+ */
+function asyncFilter<T = any>(arr: T[],
+    more: (x: T, i: number, arr: T[], stop: () => void) => boolean): Promise<Result<T[]>>;

+/**
+ * Returns the value of the first element in the array where predicate is true, and undefined otherwise.
+ * The length of chunk to process calculated automatically to avoid slowing down the GUI.
+ *
+ * @param arr Array.
+ * @param more The predicate method.
+Called one time for each element in the array, until it finds one where
+ * predicate returns true.
+If such an element is found, find immediately returns that element value.
+Otherwise, find
+ * returns undefined.
+To stop enumeration call *stop*.
+ * @param fromIndex The array index at which to begin the search.
+By default the search starts at index 0.
+ *
+ * @returns Promise resolves *{result: value of found element, success: true or false if stop enumeration}*.
+ */
+function asyncFind<T = any>(arr: T[],
+    more: (x: T, i: number, arr: T[], stop: () => void) => boolean): Promise<Result<T>>;

+/**
+ * Returns the index of the first element in the array where predicate is true, and -1 otherwise.
+ * The length of chunk to process calculated automatically to avoid slowing down the GUI.
+ *
+ * @param arr Array.
+ * @param more The predicate method.
+Called one time for each element in the array, until it finds one where
+ * predicate returns true.
+If such an element is found, find immediately returns that element index.
+Otherwise, find
+ * returns -1.
+To stop enumeration call *stop*.
+ * @param fromIndex The array index at which to begin the search.
+By default the search starts at index 0.
+ *
+ * @returns Promise resolves *{result: index of found element, success: true or false if stop enumeration}*.
+ */
+function asyncIndexAt<T = any>(arr: T[], more: (x: T, i: number, arr: T[], stop: () => void) => boolean,
+    fromIndex?: number): Promise<Result<number>>;

+/**
+ * Returns the index of the first occurrence of a value in an array.
+The length of chunk to process calculated
+ * automatically to avoid slowing down the GUI.
+ *
+ * @param arr Array.
+ * @param value The value to locate in the array.
+ * @param fromIndex The array index at which to begin the search.
+By default the search starts at index 0.
+ *
+ * @returns Promise resolves *{result: index of found element, success: true or false if stop enumeration}*.
+ */
+function asyncIndexOf<T = any>(arr: T[], value: T, fromIndex?: number): Promise<Result<number>>;

+/**
  * Asynchronously performs the specified *more* action for each element in an array.